mattermost/docs/source/configure/configuration-settings.rst

 .. note::
    Document content search results for files shared before upgrading to Mattermost Server 5.35 may be incomplete until an `extraction command is executed using the CLI <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-extract-documents-content>`__.
 If this command is not run, users can search older files based on file name only.

 **False**: Documents aren't searchable by their content.
-When document content search is disabled, users can search for files by file name only.
+When document content search is disabled, users can search for files by filename only.

 You can optionally install `these dependencies <https://github.com/sajari/docconv#dependencies>`__ to extend content searching support to include file formats beyond PDF, DOCX, and ODT, such as DOC, RTF, XML, HTML, and PAGES.
 If you choose not to install the dependencies, you will see log entries for documents that couldn't be extracted.
 Any documents that can't be extracted are skipped and logged so that content extraction can proceed.
 The search support each dependency offers is described below: